rclone/rclone/docs/content/docs.md

 This can be used with the `--stats-one-line` flag for a simpler display.

+Note: On Windows until[this bug](https://github.com/Azure/go-ansiterm/issues/26)
+is fixed all non-ASCII characters will be replaced with `.` when `--progress` is in use.

 ### -q, --quiet ###

 Normally rclone outputs stats and a completion message.
 If you set